Fife/MSU-Robotics-Club/pseudocode/dot-bot.md

      6. TURN 90 DEGREES(OTHER DIRECTION)

      N.B.
-     OUR NODE HAS 1 METER RADIUS
+     OUR NODE HAS A 1 METER RADIUS